th0razin3/vur/srcpkgs/Viber/readme.md

 ## How do I install it?

-You can use the prebuilt binaries in the releases page, or you can build your own.
-Download this repository (repo), copy/paste the `srcpkgs` folder in your local `void-packages` cloned repo (from [here](https://github.com/void-linux/void-packages)), run `./xbps-src pkg Viber` and wait for the building process to end.
-Afterwards, you can install the application with `sudo xbps-install --repository hostdir/binpkgs Viber`.
-If you've downloaded the prebuilt packages from the releases page, you can install the application with `sudo xbps-install --repository /path/to/extracted/files Viber`.
+Clone this repository, copy/paste the `srcpkgs` directory in your locally cloned `void-packages` repo (repository) and build (repackage) the application with `./xbps-src pkg Viber`.
+You can then install Viber with `sudo xbps-install --repository hostdir/binpkgs Viber`.
+Or, check the releases page in this repo for the latest repackaged version.
+You can install the Void Linux repack with `sudo xbps-install --repository /path/to/extracted/files Viber`.

 ## How do I know if Viber is out of date?